Este Medical Group

 What Is Hyperpigmentation?

-Hyperpigmentation is a common skin condition that causes patches of skin to become darker than the surrounding area.
-It occurs when excess melanin, the pigment responsible for skin colour, is produced in certain areas of the skin.
+Hyperpigmentation is a common skin concern where certain areas of the skin become darker than the surrounding skin.
+This happens when the skin produces excess melanin, the natural pigment responsible for skin, hair and eye colour.

 Types of Hyperpigmentation

-Age spots, also known as sun spots or liver spots, are caused by long-term sun exposure.
-They commonly appear on the face, hands and shoulders.
+Age spots, also known as sun spots or solar lentigines, are caused by long-term sun exposure.
+They commonly appear on the face, hands, shoulders, chest and other areas regularly exposed to UV light.

 Melasma

-Melasma is a hormonal form of hyperpigmentation that often appears as symmetrical dark patches on the cheeks, forehead and upper lip.
-It is more common in women and may be triggered by pregnancy or hormonal changes.
+Melasma is a hormonal form of pigmentation that often appears as symmetrical brown or grey-brown patches on the cheeks, forehead, upper lip or jawline.
+It may be triggered by pregnancy, hormonal medication, heat or sun exposure.

 Post-Inflammatory Hyperpigmentation